NXIVM ‘cult’ leader Keith Raniere sentenced to 120 years in prison

 Raniere and his minions “targeted the most vulnerable among his community, and they inflicted untold damage,” the judge added.

-Several of Raniere’s co-defendants, including “Smallville” actress Allison Mack and Seagram’s heiress Clare Bronfman, have pleaded guilty for their roles in enabling Raniere and enforcing his deranged orders.
+Several of Raniere’s co-defendants, including “Smallville” actress Allison Mack and Seagram’s heiress Clare Bronfman, have pleaded guilty for their roles in enabling Raniere and enforcing his orders.